 Uniontown, AL, in Perry County, became the dumping ground for the coal ash from the disastrous Tennessee Valley Authority spill.
 That coal ash had a major impact on the community.
 People stopped planting gardens that they used to grow for to feed themselves because coal ash covered everything.
 Now, folks are afraid to drink the water.
 They have no political power to fight back and while millions are spent recruiting corporations to Alabama, nothing is spent on health care for the coal ash victims.
 What’s worse, nobody seems to care—certainly not most elected officials.
 In a region that led the struggle for voting rights, sacrificing everything, the warriors are repaid with environmental destruction and health problems.
 I am fighting to make things right.

 Clean Air Ambassador | Burkville, Alabama

 Perry County Alabama, specifically Uniontown, is the home to the vestiges of the December 2008 coal ash spill in Kingston, Tennessee.
 It is located right across the road from a low income Black community.
-While lawsuits rage over Tennessee and money is flowing, there's been no help on health issues for the people who breathe coal ash daily in the community that is now bearing the burden of the Kingston spill.
+While lawsuits rage over Tennessee and money is flowing, there's been no help on health issues for the people harmed by coal ash in this community that is now bearing the burden of the Kingston spill.

 Uniontown and Perry County are part of Alabama's Black Belt, home to a majority of both African Americans and the lowest income areas in Alabama.
 We are sitting ducks for coal ash, power plants and other environmental disasters, forced to have this pollution in our communities.
 We resent that because we are poor and have limited resources we are constant victims of environmental racism.